Friday, September 18, 2020

 MESOPOTAMIA

-CONTENT WARNING: This has an inappropriate joke about a sex tape (it's from about 4:02-4:10...or go back to 3:55 to skip over any mention of sex at all).
+I do not suggest using the Crash Course video for Mesopotamia because of the serious content issue in it, though if you did want to use it you can skip that part.
+Several alternative suggestions are listed below.
+CONTENT WARNING: Mesopotamia: Crash Course World History # has an inappropriate joke about a sex tape (it's from about 4:02-4:10...or go back to 3:55 to skip over any mention of sex at all).

-(Alternative I)
+(Suggestion I)

-(Alternative II)
+(Suggestion II)

 The Rise and Fall of Sumer - TedEd